vasubhrdwj/html-fund-me-fcc/README.md

 ```

-Extreme Gratitude to Patrick collins for imparting the best knowledge for developing the Project.
+Extreme Gratitude to Patrick Collins for imparting the best knowledge for developing the Project.